moya2103/RaceDay/README.md

  Capture participant results
  View all enrolments
  **Participant**
+ Can create an account
+ Browse events
- Can create an account, browse events, enrol by selecting a category, view own enrolments, and track personal results
+ Enrol by selecting a category, view own enrolments, and track personal results

 ## Documentation